geowithus/csmouse/README.md

 ## Usage

-Note that we don't define your CSS class selector, you choose whatever you want.
-For multiple lists on one document, you choose different selectors naming. (e.g. first list will have selector: ".sel_one", second: ".sel_two", etc.
+> Note that we don't define your CSS class selector, you choose whatever you want.
+For multiple lists on one document, you choose different selectors naming (e.g. first list will have selector: ".sel_one", second: ".sel_two", etc.)

 ### Selector styling